httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 server's authority over its own resources, can cause deployment issues, and is therefore bad practice in standards.

-Instead of statically defining URL paths, it is RECOMMENDED that applications using HTTP define links in payloads, to allow flexibility in deployment.
+Instead of statically defining URL components like paths, it is RECOMMENDED that applications using HTTP define links in payloads, to allow flexibility in deployment.

 Using runtime links in this fashion has a number of other benefits.
 For example, navigating with a link allows a request to be routed to a different server without the overhead of a redirection,